 How a Car Accident Attorney May Be Able to Help

 Before you even ask questions about insurance policies, you should call a car accident attorney if you are injured in a crash that wasn’t your fault.
-The attorneys in our Indianapolis office will identify all possible sources of compensation—including the negligent driver’s insurance company and any personal assets he or she may have.
+Our Indianapolis car accident attorneys will identify all possible sources of compensation—including the negligent driver’s insurance company and any personal assets he or she may have.
 Your UM/UIM insurance may also come into play.
 Don’t leave your recovery to chance.
 Contact Keller & Keller and let us worry about how you’re going to pay for costly medical care and time off work.
 That’s what we do best!